AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/falling-back-to-elasticsearch7-when-search-engine-set-to-opensearch.md

 1. Verify that [!DNL OpenSearch] is installed by running this command: `curl 127.0.0.1:9200`<br>
    If it indicates *1.2.4*, then [!DNL OpenSearch] is already installed.
 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Catalog Search]**.
 1. Check the search engine.
-It will show [!DNL OpenSearch].
+It will show [!DNL Elasticsearch7].

 ## Cause